rodorgas/django-rocketchat-auth/README.rst

 This app implements the API used by `Rocket.Chat IFrame authentication`_.
 Also, it handles logout by wiring up a method on Django signals.

+It was tested with Django 2.0.4 and Rocket.Chat 0.62.2.
+If you have any problems, please open an issue.

 Quickstart
 ----------